 During the following years it became well-known as a site of trade thanks to it’s proximity to the North Sea, as well as a centre of enlightenment as several world-class universities were established.

-By the 18th century, what is now known as the New Town – another UNESCO world heritage area – was added to the ancient ‘Old Town’, and Edinburgh continued to enjoy its status as Scotland’s largest city.
+By the 18th century, what is now known as the New Town – another UNESCO world heritage area – was added to the ancient ‘Old Town’, and Edinburgh continued to enjoy its status as Scotland’s most prominent city.

 The future of Edinburgh

 Recent developments have seen several financial centres relocate themselves to the city and Edinburgh is now regarded as the second major British financial centre that’s beaten only in size by the City of London.

 Other than finance, the city has seen a surge in scientific advances and new industries in cutting-edge technologies are constantly springing up thanks in part to the continued quality of Edinburgh’s university graduates.